apache/brpc-website/content/en/docs/community/release/index.md

 Hi Incubator Community,

 Thanks to everyone that participated.
-The vote to release Apache brpc (Incubating) version 1.0.0 in general@incubator.apache.org is now closed.
+The vote to release Apache brpc version 1.0.0 in general@incubator.apache.org is now closed.

 Vote thread: xxx